Hlaing56/Code-Quiz/README.md

 #1 is done but timer doesnt work, do #2 then put in timer buttom press function

 #1 & 2 are done.
 I have it where when I click the button the timer starts

+use set atturbuite to show next question and hide the others

+did all three, now make is so the options are clickable and add classes for right or worng